-In this post, you can take a free online test to get deep insights about your personality.
+In this post, you will get advice on personality traits and can even take a free online test to get deep insights into your personality.
 The test uses artificial intelligence to give you accurate results.

-The MBTI or Myers-Briggs Personality Type Indicator is a test that identifies an individual’s preferences, strengths and their dominant traits.
-It is a self-report inventory in which the candidate is given a questionnaire that was developed by Katherine Briggs and her daughter Isabel Myers and it was based on their work with personality type’s theory of Carl Jung.
+The MBTI or Myers-Briggs Personality Type Indicator is a test that identifies an individual’s preferences, strengths, and dominant traits.
+It is a self-report inventory in which the candidate is given a questionnaire that was developed by Katherine Briggs and her daughter Isabel Myers and it was based on their work with personality types theory of Carl Jung.

 Development of Myers Briggs Personality Test (MBTI)

 Carl Jung’s psychological theory fascinated Myers and Briggs.
 They recognized that these theories can have applications in the real world.
 They started researching and developing indicators that can be used to understand the differences of individuals.

 The first version of the test was created in the 1940s.
 Myers and Briggs started giving the assessments to family and friends.
 They kept on improving the test and continued to develop it over the next two decades.